Below is the text of Mr Major’s speech to the Welsh Conservative Party Conference, held in Llangollen on Friday 9th June 1995.

 They and their colleagues are patrolling 140 miles of the old battle lines.

-They are helping former enemies to live together, work together, and rebuild their
+They are helping former enemies to live together, work together, and rebuild their lives -

 Just a few months ago people there were killing each other in their thousands.